-- "Forecast" XMYs (eXtreme Meteorological Years) are needed for design and evaluation purposes - other applications of these techniques may include estimation of the effect of urban heat islands, as in:

-Crawley, D. "Estimating the impacts of climate change and urbanisation on building performance".
-Journal of Building Performance Simulation.

-Erell, Pearlmutter and Williamson, "Urban Microclimate - Designing the Spaces Between Buildings", Earthscan, Nov 2010.

-• There is an evident need for review of sizing guides for HVAC to ensure comfort/control over the full life of new buildings
+- "Forecast" XMYs (eXtreme Meteorological Years) are needed for design and evaluation purposes. - Other applications of these techniques may include estimation of the effect of urban heat islands, as in: - Crawley, D. "Estimating the impacts of climate change and urbanisation on building performance".
+Journal of Building Performance Simulation. - Erell, Pearlmutter and Williamson, "Urban Microclimate Designing the Spaces Between Buildings", Earthscan, Nov 2010. - There is an evident need for review of sizing and energy consumption guides for HVAC to ensure comfort/control/efficiency over the full life of new buildings. - www.exemplary.com.au